 BMW plans to build a large assembly plant for high-voltage batteries in Bavaria.
 The carmaker confirmed the plan but has not yet signed all the contracts.
 If all goes as planned, they can start building in 2024.
+An exact location for it has now finally been found.

 “All Bavarian plants, i.e., Munich, Regensburg, and Dingolfing, will be supplied with high-voltage batteries,” confirmed a BMW spokesperson to the German newspaper Süddeutsche Zeitung.